odlgroup/odl/doc/source/guide/in_depth/functional_guide.rst

 The intended use of the `Functional` class is, as mentioned above, to be used when formulating and solving optimization problems.
 One main difference with the `Operator` class is thus that it contains notions specially intended for optimization, such as *convex conjugate functional* and *proximal operator*.
 For more information on these concepts, see ``convex_conj`` and ``proximal`` under :ref:`implementation`.
-There is also a certain type of calculus associated with functionals, for more on this see :ref:`calculus`.
+There is also a certain type of arithmetics associated with functionals, for more on this see :ref:`arithmetic`.

 .. _convex conjugate: https://en.wikipedia.org/wiki/Convex_conjugate